ebricks/justapis-swift-sdk/README.md

 `pod 'JustApisSwiftSDK', :git => 'https://github.com/AnyPresence/justapis-swift-sdk.git'`

-Since this SDK is a dynamic framework that uses Swift 3.0, you'll also need to make sure that your Podfile targets iOS 8.0 or higher and is set to use dynamic frameworks.
-See Example below:
+Since this SDK is a dynamic framework that uses Swift 3.0, you'll also need to make sure that your Podfile targets iOS 8.0 or higher and is set to use dynamic frameworks(See 'examples' below).
+The repository also includes a basic Demo project that uses Cocoapods.
+You're encoraged to look at it and its Podfile for a better understanding.

-#### For version `0.2.0+`:
+###### For version `0.2.0+`:

 This version requires modified variants of some pods.
 So you also need to include alternate `podspec` source at the top of your pod file.